Back to Home

 Swift Concurrency and Legacy Primitives: A Balancing Act

 Swift Concurrency, introduced in WWDC21, offers a safer and more efficient approach to asynchronous programming compared to Grand Central Dispatch (GCD).
-However, integrating Swift Concurrency with older primitives like NSLock and GCD requires careful consideration to avoid potential pitfalls.
+However, integrating Swift Concurrency with older primitives like NSLock and GCD queue requires careful consideration to avoid potential pitfalls.

 1. Swift Concurrency vs. GCD